Pluvie/ion/doc/API.md

 When the user is done using the allocator, he may release all its memory at once by calling the function [allocator_release](#allocator-release).
-After this call, all objects, as well as their addresses -- that were stored in the allocator, are no longer valid.
+After this call, all objects that were stored in the allocator are no longer valid, and therefore each address that refers to them must be discarded.

+A `struct allocator` is inherently **non thread-safe** due to the fact that allocating memory is not an atomic operation.
+It must not be used to share memory across threads unless using a mutex to control the [allocator_push](#allocator-push) calls.

 ---